pluggdapps/pluggdapps/docs/configuration.rst

     Default character encoding to use on HTTP response.
 This can be customized for each view (or resource-variant)

-IHTTPRequest
-    Name of the plugin to encapsulate HTTP request.

-IHTTPRouter
-    IHTTPRouter plugin.
-Base router plugin for resolving requests to view- callable.

-IHTTPSession
-    Plugin implementing IHTTPSession interface spec.
-Will be used to handle cookie based user-sessions.

 IHTTPCookie
     Plugin implementing IHTTPCookie interface spec.
 Methods from this plugin will be used to process both request cookies and response